Christianity in Morocco: Anglicanism

 While most areas of Africa (including eastern North Africa) have independent Anglican dioceses and provinces, the western part of North Africa, including the Anglican Church of Morocco, is part of the Diocese of Europe, which is itself part of the Province of Canterbury in the Church of England.
 There are two permanent chaplaincies, one in Casablanca and one in Tangier.
-Small groups of Anglicans have worshipped together in Marrakech, but there is no Anglican Church established here.
+Small groups of Anglicans have worshipped together in Marrakesh, but there is no Anglican Church established here.

 The Anglican Church of Saint Andrew, Tangier has become a tourist attraction, partly due to certain well-known figures buried in its churchyard.
 The church is an early twentieth-century replacement for an earlier smaller building, which was built with the express permission of the King of Morocco, on land donated by him.

-The Anglican Church of St John the Evangelist, Casablanca, is centrally located, near to the Hyatt Regency hotel in the city centre.
+The Anglican Church of Saint John the Evangelist, Casablanca, is centrally located, near to the Hyatt Regency hotel in the city centre.
 It has a well-established congregation, and holds two services every Sunday morning to accommodate all worshippers.
 There is a catechetical programme for children.